UnknownLoop11/fullstack-assignment/README.md

 - **Tech Stack** - React JS, Tailwind CSS
 - Resembled the provided UI.
 - Displays the "Help center cards".
-- The Search Bar is also a function, where users can search for a particular info.
+- The Search Bar is also functional, so users can search for a particular info.
 - The cards are interactive.

 ### Backend: